Jellyneo

 You have the choice to upgrade either your handle or mop once every cycle around the Hall.
 That means every time you pass the statue of King Altador, you can upgrade one of them.
 Both of them have only two upgrades each, however, so after you've gotten all four, you can't upgrade anymore.

-Upgraded handles increase your walking and gauge filling speed.
+Upgraded handles increase your walking and gauge-filling speed.
 The option on the left lets you walk slower but increases your gauge filling speed; the option on the right does the opposite.
 The middle option is a fair balance of the two abilities.

 Power-Ups